chinmaybhole/chinmaybhole/README.md

 - 👀 I’m interested in coding and learning new language
 - 🌱 I’m currently learning web dev and automation in python
 - 🤖 Something interesting about me I first got interested in programming after watching Mr.robot
-- 📫 How to reach me at chinmaymotog5@gmail.com
+- 📫 You can reach me at chinmaymotog5@gmail.com

 <!---
 chinmaybhole/chinmaybhole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.